GabeScott/standard-works-vault/General Conference/1972 October - Planting Gospel Seeds of Spirituality.md

 Mothers and fathers need to plant the seeds of the gospel firmly in the hearts of their children, to create in them a desire to serve and also to know how to serve—seeds of hard work, seeds of courtesy, seeds of thrift.

-Then, deep in their hearts, your sons and daughters need to have planted the more valuable seeds of spirituality—the seeds of cleanliness, the seeds of love, the seeds of virtue, the seeds of courage, such as the courage of Paul, when he stood in bonds before Agrippa and stretched forth his hands and told of his conversion and said: “I am not mad, ... but speak forth the words of truth and soberness.”
-(Acts 26:25.)
+Then, deep in their hearts, your sons and daughters need to have planted the more valuable seeds of spirituality—the seeds of cleanliness, the seeds of love, the seeds of virtue, the seeds of courage, such as the courage of Paul, when he stood in bonds before Agrippa and stretched forth his hands and told of his conversion and said: “I am not mad, … but speak forth the words of truth and soberness.” ([[Acts 26.25|Acts 26:25]].)

-The seed of obedience is the first law of the gospel and was exemplified by the Savior, who was obedient in all things.
+The seed of *obedience* is the first law of the gospel and was exemplified by the Savior, who was obedient in all things.

-Your sons will go out, as did the Savior, “preaching the gospel of the kingdom, and healing all manner of sickness and all manner of disease among the people.”
-(Matt.
-4:23.)
+Your sons will go out, as did the Savior, “preaching the gospel of the kingdom, and healing all manner of sickness and all manner of disease among the people.” ([[Matthew 4.23|Matt.
+4:23]].)

 Your sons will assist in healing those with sicknesses of the mind and discouragement, which afflict modern society, by changing their outlook on life, by lifting the broken hearts from the darkness of despair, by bringing them to Christ.